openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-gauge.md

 public func colors(value: ResourceColor): This
 ```

-**Description:** Sets the color of the gauge chart.
+**Description:** Sets the color of the gauge.

 Starting from API version 11, this interface follows these rules:

 - If the parameter type is ResourceColor, the ring type is a single-color ring.
 - If the parameter type is LinearGradient, the ring type is a gradient ring.
 - If the parameter type is an array, the ring type is a segmented gradient ring.
 The first parameter is the color value (if set to a non-color type, it defaults to "0xFFE84026").
-The second parameter is the weight of the color (if set to a negative or non-numeric value, the weight defaults to 0).
+The second parameter is the weight of the color segment (if set to a negative or non-numeric value, the weight defaults to 0).

-The maximum number of segments for a segmented gradient ring is 9.
-Any additional segments beyond this limit will not be displayed.
+The segmented gradient ring supports up to 9 segments.
+Any additional segments will not be displayed.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full